DP14546 The Welfare Effects of Greenbelt Policy: Evidence from England

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=14546|

 I measure the economic effects of greenbelts that prohibit new construction beyond a predefined urban fringe and therefore act as urban growth boundaries.
 I focus on England, where 13% of the land is designated as greenbelt land.
-I estimate a quantitative general equilibrium model that includes amenities, a traffic congestion externality, agglomeration forces, productivity and household location choices.
+I estimate a quantitative general equilibrium model that includes amenities, housing construction, a traffic congestion externality, agglomeration forces, productivity and household location choices.
 To identify causal effects of greenbelt land, I construct counterfactual greenbelts, use greenbelt land in 1973, or focus on areas within a km of greenbelt boundaries.
-I show that greenbelt policy generates positive amenity effects, but also strongly reduces housing supply.
-Overall, the residents' income increase that would be necessary to compensate for the presence of greenbelts is about 3%; hence, residents are worse off.
-By contrast, greenbelt policy benefits land owners as total land revenues are about 7.5% higher due to greenbelts.
-Total net welfare effects appear to be small, but distributional effects are large.
+Greenbelt policy appears to generate positive amenity effects, but also strongly reduces housing supply.
+I find the greenbelts seem to increase welfare, as the equivalent income increase of workers is 0.3% and land rents increase by about 6.5%.
+Whether greenbelts benefit workers critically depends on the presence of spillovers and greenbelt amenities.